MaciejChalusiak/StarWarsApp/README.md

-To run this app you need to build it with docker compose up --build.
+To run this app you need to build it with `docker compose up --build`.